Josh Juran's Résumé

 I design, build, and maintain complex software systems consisting of simple parts.
 I create new developer tools as needed.

 May 2018 - present

 The Mill architecture is a novel belt-machine-based computer architecture for general-purpose computing.
 Currently, my focus is maintenance of Mill's LLVM compiler backend, to which I've brought dramatic performance increases, along with numerous bug fixes and other improvements.
 Previously, I modified the Mill "specializer" compiler stage to output control flow graphs (via GraphViz) on request, added initial C++ runtime support to the target platform, and wrote tools to adapt the Mill toolchain to existing build systems.
-(C++)
+(C++, Python)

 Independent Consultant to Ted Nelson (San Francisco, CA)

 ZigZag is a hypergrid-based data storage and navigation system in which cells may be connected along an arbitrary number of dimensions.
 I built the newly canonical implementation using a curses front end.
 (Python)

 Senior C++ Engineer at Ripple Labs (San Francisco, CA)

 Ripple is a payment network using a distributed ledger with some similarities to the Bitcoin blockchain.
 On the "rippled" team supporting the low-level server daemon, I implemented support for Ed25519 keys and signatures, as well as a protocol for propagating the deprecation and replacement of server public keys to peers (avoiding the need for all peer operators to manually edit a config file).
 (C++11, crypto)